 Explore and modify the web map

-You'll open, explore, and modify the web map in ArcGIS Online.
-You'll also look at the items created in your portal content.
+You'll open, explore, and modify the web map in Map Viewer.
+You'll also look at the items created in My Content in your portal.

-- At the upper right of the item page, click Open in Map Viewer.
+- At the top of the item page, click Open in Map Viewer.

 The web map opens.